SyedTalhaShahab/Wordle/README.md

-Download the zip file and in the terminal type npm run start
+## Download the zip file and in the terminal type

-Project created without React JS
+## npm run start

+# This is the Lightweight Non Rect Version of my hosted Wordle project.